AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/touchpoint-fields/touchpoint-fields.md

 Like in the Extract Example #4, you’ll need to create multiple fields to extract each of the parameters.
 So if you have five different values, you will create five Touchpoint Fields to extract each of them.

-**Why don’t I see my new fields in the Bizible schema?**
+**Why don’t I see my new fields in the Marketo Measure schema?**

-There is additional work needed to expose the new fields in the Bizible Data Warehouse schema.
+There is additional work needed to expose the new fields in the Marketo Measure Data Warehouse schema.
 At the moment, fields are exposed through settings and configuration so you can use the Touchpoint Fields in building Segments or creating Touchpoint Deletion rules.

 **How can I validate that my extract expression is valid and pulling the correct value?**